Agent-Shields/Weather-Tracker/README.md

 # Weather-Tracker

 ## Purpose
-Challenge project that will force me to use a third-party API to interface with their data in order to make a simple weather tracking application.
+Challenge project that will need me to use a third-party API to interface with their data in order to make a simple weather tracking application.
 I also will need to use local storage to store persistent data and work with that data later.

 ## Built With
 *HTML